Geoffrey Reed: Early life

 He was born in Port Pirie on 14 March 1892, the first child of William Reed and his wife Elizabeth, née Lathlean.
 William Reed was a Wesleyan clergyman, and Geoffrey was educated at Prince Alfred College, a Methodist school.
 Reed studied law at the University of Adelaide and was admitted as a solicitor and barrister on 25 April 1914.
-He enlisted in the Australian Imperial Force (AIF) on 18 February 1918, and was married later the same year to Kathleen Matthews.
+He enlisted in the Australian Imperial Force on 18 February 1918, and was married later the same year to Kathleen Matthews.
 He was posted to England and France and served with a supply depot.
 He was discharged in Adelaide on 21 May 1919.

 Through the 1920s and 1930s, Reed became a partner in McLachlan, Reed & Griffiths, was active in the Law Society of South Australia and lectured in law at the University of Adelaide.
 He chaired a Royal Commission on transport in 1937, and in August 1938 was appointed King's Counsel.
 He was appointed to the Supreme Court of South Australia in 1943, having acted as judge for a period earlier.